Longboarding: Pumping

 Pumping a skateboard is a technique used and perfected in slalom skateboarding.
 It is a technique used to maintain speed without the rider taking their feet off of the skateboard.
 The motion itself is somewhat unorthodox and it requires the rider to be very in sync with their center of gravity and skateboard.
 The act of pumping a longboard is the bending of ones knees in the direction of a turn to compensate for the gravitational forces in order to maintain speed.
 Boards made specifically for pumping usually consist of large longboard wheels which range anywhere from 60mm to 80mm.
 These wheels are normally soft to promote grip and have rebound urethane to maintain the resilience of the wheel.
 The trucks on the skateboard are also essential to how it will pump.
 Bennett Vectors are a very popular pumping truck and when mixed with the right durometer (measure of hardness) bushings experienced boarders can travel long distances without touching a foot to the ground.
 In a skateboarding world full of kick flips and 900's, pumping had become virtually extinct.
 Now it is beginning to make a revival with the popularity of alternative transportation and longboard distance skating.

 Early grabs

 Early grabbing is a technique of achieving height that originated in old school skateboarding, in which the rider grabs the board and lifts it while initiating a jumping motion.
-The most common technique of doing this is by placing the right hand (for goofy riders) or left hand (for regular riders) on the backside of the board between the legs, for this tends to be the technique that gives the body the least resistance when jumping/lifting.
+The most common technique of doing this is by placing the right hand (for switch riders) or left hand (for regular riders) on the backside of the board between the legs, for this tends to be the technique that gives the body the least resistance when jumping/lifting.
 Although this has become semi-obsolete due to freeriding alternatives with kicktails which have the ability to ollie (ex.
 Loaded Chubby Unicorn, Omen Sugar, DK penguin), it is commonly practiced on decks that lack tails (ex.
 Landyachtz 9 two 5, Comet Grease Shark, Earthwing Supermodel) and can be used to navigate the environment more easily (over ledges, off ledges, and off kickers).